microsoftgraph/microsoft-graph-docs-contrib/concepts/reportroot-authorization.md

 The APIs to read Microsoft 365 usage reports support two types of authorization:

 - **Application-level authorization** - Allows an app to read all service usage reports without a signed-in user.
 The permissions granted to the application determine authorization.
 - **User delegated authorization** - Allows an app to read all service usage reports on behalf of the signed-in user.
 In addition to the app having been granted the required permissions, the user must be a member of an Azure AD limited administrator role.
-This can be one of the following roles: company administrator, Exchange administrator, SharePoint administrator, Lync administrator, Teams Service Administrator, Teams Communications Administrator, global reader, Usage Summary Reports Reader or reports reader.
-From the above roles, global reader and usage summary reports reader will only have access to tenant level data without visibility to detail metrics.
+This can be one of the following roles: company administrator, Exchange administrator, SharePoint administrator, Lync administrator, Teams Service Administrator, Teams Communications Administrator, global reader, Usage Summary Reports Reader, or reports reader.
+The global reader and Usage Summary Reports Reader roles will only have access to tenant-level data, without visibility into detailed metrics.

 If you're calling the APIs from Graph Explorer: